Tyrrrz/Gress/Readme.md

 }
 ```

-> ⚠️ Muxing is only available on percentage-based handlers because it relies on their ability to represent progress as a fraction of all work.
+> ⚠️ Muxing is only available on percentage-based handlers because it relies on their ability to represent progress as a relative fraction.
-If needed, you can convert certain numeric handlers into percentage-based handlers using the `ToPercentageBased()` extension method.
+If required, you can convert certain other handlers into percentage-based handlers using the `ToPercentageBased()` extension method.

 #### With custom weight

-A muxer input may be assigned a custom weight, which determines the priority of a particular input in relation to others.
+A muxer input may be assigned a custom weight modifier, which determines its priority in relation to others.
-Progress reported on a handler with higher weight influences the aggregated progress to a greater degree and vice versa.
+Progress reported on an input with higher weight influences the aggregated progress to a greater degree and vice versa.

-To create a weighted muxer input, pass the corresponding value to the `CreateInput(...)` method:
+You can specify the input weight by passing it to the `CreateInput(...)` method:

 ```csharp
 using Gress;